Two students stumble upon an old Indian burial grounds

 "Yeah," Jesse agreed, "most of these are old Indian symbols, but some of this is newer and kind of like that dumb Blair Witch junk."

-"Okay, but let's check it out first.
+"Okay, okay, but let's check it out some more first.
 I bet some of this stuff is worth some cash."

 They slowly circled the tree, examining what was beneath and hanging from the scaffolds.
 They could see arrowheads, rotted shields, broken bows and spear tips.
 "Oh, man, look at all this cool stuff," Luke said excitedly as he poked through some of the relics.
 "Everything's in pretty good condition too considering how old this place must be."